rachaelghorbani/slidey-pix-frontend/README.md

 * see a list of all available puzzles
 * select a puzzle by category
 * create a new puzzle from an image of their own
-* can select a 3x3, 4x4, or 5x5, puzzle grid size to play from
+* select a 3x3, 4x4, or 5x5, puzzle grid size to play from
-* can view their completed puzzles and the number of moves it took them for each grid size completed
+* view their completed puzzles and the number of moves it took them for each grid size completed

 ## Dev Tools